Italians vote in election that could take far-right to power

 If Meloni becomes premier, she will be the first woman in Italy to hold the office.
 But assembling a viable, ruling coalition could take weeks.

+“I accept very well that (the premier) could be a woman, but what’s important is that it’s someone competent," added voter Clara Invrea.

+The election in the eurozone’s third-largest economy is being closely watched in Europe, given Meloni’s criticism of “Brussels bureaucrats” and her ties to other right-wing leaders — she recently defended Hungary’s Viktor Orban after the European Commission recommended suspending billions of euros in funding to Hungary over concerns about democratic backsliding and the possible mismanagement of EU money.

-Elections were being held six months early after Mario Draghi’s pandemic unity government collapsed in late July.
-Italy’s president, Sergio Mattarella, saw no alternative but have voters elect a new Parliament.
+Elections are being held six months early after Mario Draghi’s pandemic unity government collapsed in late July.
+Italy’s president, Sergio Mattarella, saw no alternative but to have voters elect a new Parliament.

 Opinion polls found Draghi, a former European Central Bank chief, hugely popular.
 But the three populist parties in the coalition boycotted a confidence vote tied to an energy relief measure.
 Their leaders, Salvini, Berlusconi and 5-Star Movement leader Giuseppe Conte, a former premier whose party is the largest in the outgoing Parliament, saw Meloni’s popularity growing while theirs slipped.